 - Self-service kiosks: McDonald’s is rolling out self-service kiosks in their restaurants since 2015, allowing customers to place and customize their orders without having to depend on a human employee.

-- Automated beverage machines: In some McDonald’s locations, automated beverage machines are installed that can dispense a variety of drinks, including Coca-Cola products, with a touch of a button.
+- Some McDonald’s locations have installed automated beverage machines that can dispense a variety of drinks, including Coca-Cola products, with a simple button press.

 - Conveyor belt system: In 2018, McDonald’s began testing a conveyor belt system in their kitchens that automatically transports food from the grill to the assembly area, reducing the need for humans to carry trays of food.